Hell's Kitchen (American TV series) season 19: Production

 On February 26, 2019, it was announced that the series had been renewed for a nineteenth and twentieth season.
-Both seasons were filmed in 2019 (prior to the COVID-19 pandemic) on a set at Caesars Palace on Caesars Entertainment property in Las Vegas, Nevada, replicating the nearby Hell's Kitchen restaurant.
+Both seasons were filmed in 2019 (prior to the COVID-19 pandemic), with this season being filmed in May 2019 on a set at Caesars Palace on Caesars Entertainment property in Las Vegas, Nevada, replicating the nearby Hell's Kitchen restaurant.

 On November 10, 2020, it was announced that the nineteenth season would premiere on January 7, 2021.

 Chefs

 Eighteen chefs competed in season 19.